A Place for Mom

 • Is in-home care an option?
 Seniors who already require assistance with ADLs (activitiesof daily living) but don’t yet want to move into assisted living may choose to combine retirement or independent living options with third-party home care or home health services.

-• Are there medical providers nearby?
+• Are there medical providers nearby, and do they provide house calls?
 As people age, easily accessible health care is key.
 Seniors with preexisting conditions should always check the proximity of their potential community to nearby hospitals and medical centers, especially when specialists or specific doctors are needed.
+And these days, communities often partner with medical providers so that residents can receive regular checkups and other home health services.

 • Should you look into a continuing care retirement community (CCRC)CCRCs provide a continuum of health care levels.
 Active seniors can first move into an independent living community then transfer to on-site assisted living or memory care as needed.
 This is an option for seniors who aren’t interested in in-home care and think they may require additional support down the road.
 CCRCs often require significant payment upfront, so it’s best to consult a senior financial planner before making a decision.